You have probably long suspected that some media personalities might be narcissists. Here is a list of famous narcissists of the past and present.

 Talking of what could Kim want, Kanye West, a bigger narcissist than her is probably the answer.
 Kanye has staked his narcissist claim by saying that he is the next ‘Saviour’ or ‘Messiah’ and even called himself ‘Yeezus’.
 He was highly criticized at one of his concerts when he demanded that everyone stood up to applaud him, and castigated one member of the audience who remained seated.
 He went over to the person and saw they were in a wheelchair but did not offer an apology.

-Known in the music industry as the biggest diva in show business, Mariah Carey epitomises narcissism in ways Donald Trump can only dream of.
+Known in the music industry as the biggest diva in show business, Mariah Carey epitomises narcissism in ways Kanye West can only dream of.
 She travels with an entourage that could fill a jumbo jet, her demands when she performs are unbelievable, and she even travels with her own lighting.